github-jimjim/Crosshair/README.md

-Choose a random Crosshair from the Web and download it into this folder.
-Name it crosshair and delete the standart one, but remember the standart one is better.
-Open convert.py and open change_setting.py choose your size and color.
-Start the script with crosshair.py and you are done.
-Hope you will get better aime becuase of this, Jimmy.
+# Crosshair Customization Guide

+To customize your crosshair, follow these steps:

+1. **Choose a random crosshair** from the web and download it to this folder.
+   - Name the file `crosshair`.
+   - **Important**: Delete the default crosshair, but remember, the default one is better.

+2. **Open the script files**:
+   - Open `convert.py` and `change_setting.py`.
+   - Choose your desired size and color for the crosshair.

+3. **Start the script**:
+   - Run the script using `crosshair.py`.

+That's it!
+Once you run the script, your new crosshair should be set up and ready to use.

+Hope this helps you improve your aim!
+**- Jimmy**